gceleghin/covid_data_digger/README.md

 to install them.

 ## Run the script
-The default mode of operation has the script downloading the latest JSON from github and return the results from today.
+The default mode of operation has the script downloading the latest JSON from github and return the results from today:
 `python3 data_digger.py`

 It also accepts some arguments: